Large Language Models

 A private LLM is a model you host and control.
 It can be:

 • On-premises: running on servers/GPUs you own.
 There are inherent difficulties in on-prem LLMs.
+Firms that clear those hurdles often cite on-premise legal AI as the strongest guarantee against third-party data exposure.

 • Private cloud: isolated VPC with strict network and data policies.